jungleran/inmail/README.txt

 server, you can configure Postfix to pass incoming mail directly to Inmail, using Drush.

 The "inmail-process" Drush command can read a single message from standard input and pass it directly to the Inmail processing mechanism.
 The postfix-filter.sh script included in this module is a simple wrapper around "drush inmail-process", providing shell access to Inmail.

+To use the Drush command, first create a Deliverer configuration using the "Drush inmail-process" plugin, and match the "deliverer_id" argument with the machine name of the created configuration.
+The examples assume a configuration created with the ID "drush".

 Consider as an example a web/mail server at example.com, with a Drupal root at /var/www/drupal.
 All mail sent to site@example.com is to be processed by Inmail.
 Simply add the following line to /etc/aliases:

-  site: "| /var/www/drupal/modules/inmail/postfix-filter.sh -o --uri=example.com"
+  site: "| /var/www/drupal/modules/inmail/postfix-filter.sh -o --uri=example.com drush"

 In this second example, Postfix is used to test a new component of Inmail, and all test messages sent from the developer's machine to any address are looped